-- 7. If cloud-sanity fails, execute cluster-recovery (ciscovim cluster-recovery; NOTE: Kindly check the warning mentioned in the beginning of this section), and then re-execute the cloud-sanity and nova service-list steps as listed above.
+- 7. If cloud-sanity fails, execute cluster-recovery (ciscovim cluster-recovery), and then re-execute the cloud-sanity and nova service-list steps as listed above.
 The recovery of compute and OSD nodes requires network connectivity and reboot, so that they can be accessed using SSH without password from the management node. - 8.
 To shut down, bring the pod down in the following sequence: - a.
 Shut down all VMs, then all the compute nodes.
 It should be noted that graceful shut down of VMs is important.
 Check the VM status from the output of openstack server list --all-projects, which must show that all VMs are in SHUTOFF State before you proceed. - b.
 Shut down all compute node(s). - c.
 Shut down all storage nodes serially.
 Before proceeding to next step, ensure that you wait until the storage node shutdown is completed. - d.
 Shut down all controllers, but one at a time.
 Before proceeding to next step, wait for the controller node shutdown to complete. - e.
 Shut down the management node. - f.
 Shut down the networking gears.